yashrajrs/Socialite/README.md

 # Socialite
-Combines person data from various social sites
+Combines basic person data from various social sites such as Twitter, Facebook, LinkedIn, Quora and Youtube.

+#Work currently in progress